Studies & Opinions

 Some customers project from a narrow experience.

-I constantly hear things like: “I have seen some automated real
+I constantly hear things like: “I have seen some automated

-of these domain name appraisals.
+few of these domain name appraisals.
 They are based on a machine

 that spits random numbers.”